 Main Components of NASA EPSCoR

 - NASA EPSCoR Research Infrastructure Development (RID) Program.
-The RID program provides seed funding up to $20,000 to enable Maine researchers to build and strengthen relationships with NASA researchers.
+The 2021 RID program is OPEN!

 Visit NASA’s EPSCoR website for the history on the National EPSCoR program.